bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Infinite uses.
 Spend 4/3/2/1 souls to do something helpful.
 Soul cost increases by 1 each use, resets at end of round. (tails - reflip, athena, gain life equal to cost; heads - freeze, bless, rarely upgrade, recharge if god)
 		- [ ] ??? - Infinite uses.
 Flip a coin to heads, then lose 1 life.
 Life loss increases each time this is used.
 Resets when upgraded.
 	- [ ] **Positioning**
-		- [ ] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
+		- [x] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
 		- [ ] Notus - Southern Heat - Choose a coin.
 Swap positions with it, then reflip each coin between that coin and this coin.
-		- [ ] Boreas - Northern Hail - Choose a coin.
+		- [x] Boreas - Northern Hail - Choose a coin.
 Swap positions with it, then reflip this coin's new neighbors.
 		- [ ] Zephyros - Westward Breeze - Choose a coin.
 Move it to the left, then reflip its neighbors (but not it).
 		- [ ] Eurus - Eastern Turbulence - Choose a coin.
 Move it to the rightmost position.
 Reflip the leftmost and rightmost coins.
 		- [ ] Gaia - Gravitic Pull - pull a coin 1 space closer to this coin (pulls to other side if already adjacent), then flip both coins adjacent to this coin to their opposite side.
 		- [ ] Uranus - Sky Pulse - choose a coin.
 Push the coin to the left and right of that coin once away from it.
 Then reflip each coin to the left of the coin pushed left or the right of the coin pushed right.
-		- [ ] ??? - Reflip each coin in an odd/even position (leftmost coin is position 1).
-Changes every toss.
 		- [ ] ??? - Perpetual Motion - Rotate your coins to the right (rightmost becomes leftmost), then recharge the leftmost and rightmost coins.
 		- [ ] ??? - This coin's heads side is the same as the heads of the coin to its left, and its tails side is the same as the coin to the right.
 		- [ ] ??? - Choose a coin.
 Pull it once closer to this coin.
 Then flip each coin that moved.